.

 There is one outhouse with two sit-down “eco-design” toilets.
 They are composted with dry manure, and you will be instructed in their use on arrival.
 In the field, you’ll follow the nomadic tradition of using the great outdoors when nature calls.

-Several “sun showers” (insulated bags that hold water warmed by sunlight) are available at camp, so you can wash regularly.
+Several “sun showers” (insulated bags that hold water warmed by sunlight) are available at camp so that you can wash regularly.

 ELECTRICITY